lefoun/dovalich/README.md

 ### Hi there 👋

-I'm Noufel 👨‍🎓 currently studying Computer Science at [School 42](https://42.fr/en/homepage/).
+Currently studying Computer Science at [School 42](https://42.fr/en/homepage/).

 A few things about me: